 Claiming the Veteran Exemption for a Deceased Spouse

-The taxpayer (surviving spouse) may need to provide proof of eligibility.
+You may need to provide proof of eligibility.

-You must provide official documentation showing that you were honorably discharged or released under honorable circumstances from active duty the first time you claim the exemption.
+You (and/or spouse, if applicable) must provide official documentation showing that you were honorably discharged or released under honorable circumstances from active duty the first time you claim the exemption.
 The most common form of documentation provided is a copy of your Certificate of Release or Discharge from Active Duty, DD-214, The United States National Archives and Records Administration can assist with obtaining a copy of your DD-214.
 We can only accept documentation that lists your characteristic of service (discharge).
 You only need to submit a copy of your records the first time you claim the exemption, you do not need to provide this documentation each year.

 Note for Tax Practitioners: A confirmation number only indicates that an applicant successfully uploaded documentation into a processing repository.
 It is not proof that a taxpayer is eligible to claim the exemption.
 It is not necessary to send us a copy of an email, letter, or confirmation number to claim the Veterans Exemption.